 CG5 – Carry out strategic planning and apply it to construction, production, quality and environmental management systems.

-CG6 – Manage projects, facilities, plants, companies and technological centres technically and economically
+CG6 – Technically and economically manage projects, facilities, plants, companies and technology centers

-CG7 – Being able to perform general management, technical management and R&D&I project management functions in plants, companies and centres technological.
+CG7 – To be able to perform general management, technical management and R&D&I project management functions in plants, companies and centerstechnological.

 CG8 – Apply acquired knowledge and solve problems in new or unfamiliar environments within broader, multidisciplinary contexts.

-CG9 – Be able to integrate knowledge and deal with the complexity of formulating judgments based on information that, although incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.
+CG9 – Be able to integrate knowledge and face the complexity of formulating judgments based on information that, although incomplete or limited, includes reflections on the social and ethical responsibilities linked to the application of their knowledge and judgments.

 G1 – Knowledge and skills to organize and manage companies

-G2 – Knowledge and skills in strategy and planning applied to different organizational structures
+G2 – Knowledge and skills of strategy and planning applied to different organizational structures

 G3 – Knowledge of commercial and labor law